SWAT-engineering/nescio/nescio-doc/nescio-manual.md

 The Bird/Nescio IDE is based on Eclipse and the Rascal Language Workbench (www.rascal-mpl.org/).
 These are the steps to install it and create a new Bird/Nescio project:

 1. Download Eclipse IDE for RCP and RAP Developers, available at www.eclipse.org/downloads/packages/
-2. Copy the Bird/Nescio plugin to a local folder (bird-nescio-update-site-1.1.0-SNAPSHOT.zip)
-3. Once in the Eclipse IDE, go to the menu Help -> Install New Software...
+2. Once in the Eclipse IDE, go to the menu Help -> Install New Software...
-4. On the "Install" dialog, select "Add..."
+3. On the "Install" dialog, next to the "Work with" textbox, type https://nescio.swat.engineering/update-site/ and stroke the Enter key.
-5. On the "Add Repository" dialog, select "Archive..." and then select the file downloaded in step 2.
-The "Location" text box will contain the local address of the file.
-Click on the button "Add".
-6. Back on the "Install" dialog, you can see that there is a new item called "Bird/Nescio DSLs" next to a checkbox.
+4. You can see that there is a new item called "Bird/Nescio DSLs" next to a checkbox.
 Check it and press "Next>".
-7. The Install Details of the selected component are displayed.
+5. The Install Details of the selected component are displayed.
 Press "Next>".
-8. The license details for the selected component are displayed.
+6. The license details for the selected component are displayed.
 Accept the terms and press "Finish".
 The plugin will start its installation.
 At some point, a security warning dialog will be presented.
 Click on the "Install anyway" button.
-9. A dialog soliciting the restart of Eclipse is presented.
+7. A dialog soliciting the restart of Eclipse is presented.
 Click on "Restart Now".
 After the restart, the Eclipse Bird/Nescio IDE is succesfully installed.

 ### Creating a blank project on the Bird/Nescio IDE